sudarshna-patel/book-recommender-LLM/README.md

 ## **Acknowledgements**

 - [Hugging Face](https://huggingface.co/) for their **transformers library**
+- [OpenAI](https://openai.com/) for providing powerful LLMs that make it all possible
 - [Gradio](https://gradio.app/) for creating the easy-to-use web interface
-- [OpenAI](https://openai.com/) for providing powerful LLMs that make it all possible
-- [freeCodeCamp](https://www.youtube.com/@freecodecamp) course for the detailed explaination
+- [FreeCodeCamp](https://www.freecodecamp.org/) for their amazing tutorials and resources that helped me improve my coding skills and make this project a reality!